Observation of Galactic center in the sub-MeV gamma-ray band with electron-tracking Compton camera: Discussion

 From the relative flux of the ortho-positronium (o-Ps) continuum and the 511~keV line, denoted by $I_{3\gamma}/I_{2\gamma}$, we evaluated the positronium fraction $f_\mathrm{{Ps}}$~\cite{Prantzos2011}.
 Here, $I_{3\gamma}$ and $I_{2\gamma}$ were calculated from the total fluxes in the 150--450 keV ($F_{150-450}$) and 450--600 keV ($F_{450-600}$) energy bins, respectively, with the latter bin capturing 99\% of the 511~keV gamma rays.
 Because the 450--600~keV bin is contaminated by the o-Ps continuum gamma rays due to the energy resolution, we calculated the flux ratio $F_{150-450}/F_{450-600}$ as a function of the positronium fraction using Monte Carlo simulations.
-The simulated value of $F_{150-450}/F_{450-600}$ was 1.6 for $f_\mathrm{{Ps}} = 1$, whereas the experimental value was $4.7~\pm~3.7$.
-Thus, we infer that $F_{150-450}$ includes an additional component beyond the positronium contribution.

-For instance, the 5$\sigma$ sensitivity of the Swift-BAT 105-month survey is $7.24 \times 10^{-12}~\mathrm{erg~cm^{-2}~s^{-1}}$ in the 13--195~keV band~\cite{Oh_2018}.
-An ensemble of approximately 1000 sources below this threshold could account for the observed energy flux of $9.1 \times 10^{-9}~\mathrm{erg~cm^{-2}~s^{-1}}$ in the 150--250~keV range.
-Supporting this interpretation, 708 sources detected by Fermi LAT have no counterparts in the Swift-BAT catalog~\cite{Tsuji_2021,Tsuji_2023}, indicating the existence of a population of hard-spectrum sources that remain unresolved in hard X-ray surveys.
-Alternatively, the observed excess may suggest a truly diffuse origin.
-One intriguing possibility is Hawking radiation from evaporating primordial black holes (PBHs), which can emit continuum gamma rays in the 100--600~keV range if their masses are of order $10^{17}$~g~\cite{Keith_2022,Ray_2021,Laha_2019,Siegert_pbh_2022}.

-To quantitatively compare the background suppression and signal extraction performance, we evaluate the signal-to-noise ratio (S/N): the fraction of signal events among background.
-In the case of the COSI experiment~\cite{Siegert_2020}, we estimate the S/N based on the reported flux of the 511 keV line of $2.7~\times~10^{-3}$~photons~cm$^{-2}$~s$^{-1}$, an effective area of 0.59~cm$^{2}$, total observation time of 603 hours, and total number of events of 107880.
-The corresponding S/N is approximately 3.3\%.
-In contrast, the INTEGRAL/SPI experiment, while achieving a high statistical significance through long-term observations over more than a decade, reported a signal fraction below 1\% due to a dominant instrumental background~\cite{Jean_2003}.
+The simulated value of $F_{150-450}/F_{450-600}$ was 1.6 for $f_\mathrm{{Ps}} = 1$, whereas the experimental value was $2.8~\pm~2.5$.
+The experimental value is statistically consistent with the simulated value within the uncertainty.
+The observed flux in the lowest-energy bin, 150--250~keV, has a strong impact on the value of $F_{150-450}/F_{450-600}$, while the continuum contribution is expected to be relatively small in this bin.
+On the other hand, the flux in the 350–450~keV bin, which should contain a larger fraction of the o-Ps continuum photons, yielded only an upper limit.
+To assess the robustness of the result, we also evaluated the flux ratio using the 250--450~keV and 450--600~keV bands.
+The resulting experimental value, $F_{250-450}/F_{450-600} = 0.93 \pm 2.3$ is again consistent with the simulated value of 1.2 for $f_\mathrm{{Ps}} = 1$ within the large statistical uncertainty.
+The current data provide only a limited constraint on the positronium fraction.
+In particular, the large uncertainty reflects the limited photon statistics and the insufficient separation of the o-Ps continuum and 511~keV line components with the present energy resolution.